exactly-once/workshop/NewExercises/Exercise-16/README.md

 # Exercise 16: Generic outbox - part 2

-The solution looks really good but we can make it even better.
-So far we stored our business messages in the outbox.
-The downside of that is that headers, which are an essential parts of a message, were missing.
-We'll fix that now.
+In this exercise we are going to refactor the solution to simplify the management of the deduplication data.
+We are going to replace the `ProcessedMessages` and `OutgoingMessages` collections with a single `OutgoingMessages` collection.

-Let's start by combining `ProcessedMessages` and `OutgoingMessages` collections into a single one.
 The goal is to implement the following logic:

 **If the `OutgoingMessages` dictionary contains a non-null value for a message ID, that message has been processed but the resulting outgoing messages have not been dispatched.
 If it contains `null` then that message have been processed and resulting outgoing messages dispatched.
 If it does not contain that value, the message has not been processed.**